Translate

 The Lithuanian Villages of Butrymonys and Likiškės

 My Chmielewski ancestors were from the Lithuanian villages of Butrymonys and Likiškės.
-I’m not sure if the Chmielewskis were Polish or Lithuanian, but given the surnames, it’s likely they were Poles who settled in Lithuania during the time when the two countries … Continue reading
+I’m not sure if the Chmielewskis were Polish or Lithuanian, but given the surnames, it’s likely they were Poles who settled in Lithuania during the time when the … Continue reading

 The Polish Village of Łosice